UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1d_aerostack2.md

 See [this page for more details](https://aerostack2.github.io/_01_aerostack2_concepts/architecture/index.html)

 The core libraries can be installed for `apt-get` if no changes are necessary.
 However in this course, we will be building from scratch as it allows us to make quick fixes versions within our repository ([UCL AS2 REPO](https://github.com/UCL-MSC-RAI-COMP0240/aerostack2)).
-To install aerostack, you create a new ros2 workspace and clone our aerostack into the src folder, download depenedencies, and build as usual
+To install aerostack, you create a new ROS2 workspace and clone our aerostack into the src folder, download dependencies, and build as usual

 See [these instructions](https://aerostack2.github.io/_00_getting_started/source_install.html)